sagecodes/make-a-wildlife-object-detector/README.md

 I think this idea is one of the coolest things, it's gaining traction but I'm still surprised that it's not talked about more!

-This example I made my synthetic dataset manually, but you're probably already asking how can I automate it?

 ### Creating our own sythetic data set